makerdao/community/governance/polls/Vault Compensation Denomination - April 13, 2020.md

 ## Next Steps

 This poll does not determine the amount of compensation.
 An accurate estimate of compensation shall be determined by some other process.
-The amount of compensation will be further refined by another poll; we might pay 100% of the compensation or some other percentage (e.g. 50%).
-Another poll will be needed to determine a X% haircut parameter.
+The amount of compensation will be further refined by another poll; we might pay 100% of the compensation or some other percentage (e.g. 50% or 200%).
+Another poll will be needed to determine a X% haircut/multipler parameter.

 ---